Basketball Drills - Team Shooting DrillsCoach’s Clipboard Basketball Playbook, www.coachesclipboard.net

-Here are several team shooting drills that we like.
+Here are several team shooting drills.
 We rotate these drills from practice to practice, trying to avoid boredom from the same old drill.

 We start in one corner and rotate around each of the 12 spots (seen in black in the diagram).
 The partner rebounds and passes back to the shooter.
 We switch the shooter/rebounder after those four shots are taken, both players getting to shoot at the same spot before moving to the next spot.

 A rebounder rebounds the 3-point shot and passes back to the shooter who shot fakes and shoots a mid-range jumper.
 After the jump shot, the shooter becomes the rebounder for the next shooter.
 Each player keeps track of his/her own score.
 Three-pointers = 3 points and mid-range jumpers = 2 points.

-We use two lines.
+Shooting Drill 6: "Team Shooting"Use two lines.
 The shooting line is at the point.
-The wing passes to the shooter who takes the 3-point shot, follows his shot, gets the rebound and goes to the passing line.
+The wing passes to the shooter who shoots the 3-point shot, follows his shot, gets the rebound and goes to the passing line.
 Passers move to the shooting line.
-Everyone will shoot two "3's".
+Everyone shoots two "3's".

-Next, the shooter will receive the pass, shot fake, take one or two dribbles and shoot the jump shot.
+Next, the shooter receives the pass, shot fakes, takes one or two dribbles and shoots the jump shot.
 Everyone shoots two jumpers.
-Next, our shooter will start at the free-throw line, cut outside and then back-cut to receive the pass for a pull-up jump shot.
+Next, our shooter starts at the free-throw line, cuts outside and then back-cuts to receive the pass for a pull-up jump shot.
 Everyone does two of these.

 Next, the shooter again starts at the free-throw line, cuts outside, back-cuts, receives the pass and dribbles in for the lay-up.
 After completing this rotation, we will move the passing line to the left wing and repeat all the same shots with the pass coming from the left wing.